A Very Peculiar Practice: Storyline

 The series is a black comedy with surreal elements about an idealistic young doctor, Stephen Daker (Peter Davison), joining a university medical centre staffed by an ill-assorted group of doctors.
 These include the bisexual, ultra-feminist Rose Marie (Barbara Flynn), scheming to advance her career; brash, unempathetic Bob Buzzard (David Troughton), with his latest get-rich-quick scheme; and their leader, the genial but decrepit Scot Jock McCannon (Graham Crowden), with his ever-present bottle of whisky.
 Stephen Daker's predecessor is said to have left in dubious circumstances.

+Each episode begins in the same way.
+The camera pans across the college campus in the early morning, where a red dustbin van is seen, along with a pair of nuns, who do something odd each time - including playing hopscotch, carrying what is either a shop window dummy or a dead body wrapped in brown paper, or driving away in the van.
+None of the other characters ever mentions the nuns, except in the final episode where Rose Marie, in a nun habit, is shown to have joined them.

 A leitmotif is the commercialisation of higher education in Britain following the government cuts of the early 1980s, with the Vice-Chancellor Ernest Hemmingway (John Bird) trying to woo Japanese investors in the face of resistance from the academic old guard.
 Hugh Grant made one of his first television appearances as an evangelical preacher; Kathy Burke also had a bit part.
 In the second series, an American Vice-Chancellor, Jack Daniels (Michael J. Shannon), took over from Hemmingway, continuing the running joke of naming the VC after a famous American (although the whiskey distiller's name was Jack Daniel).

 In the first series, Daker had a romance with a post-graduate policewoman, Lyn Turtle (Amanda Hillwood), after she rescued him from drowning in the swimming pool.
 In the second series Daker has been promoted to head of the centre, and falls in love with Polish academic Grete Grotowska (Joanna Kanska).
 Rose Marie also seeks romantic involvement with Grotowska, whilst at the same time sleeping with the VC Jack Daniels in her bid to oust Daker and become head of the medical centre herself.
 There is further complication when Mrs Daniels informs Rose Marie, who is her doctor, that she thinks her husband is having an affair.